rschristopher/rschristopher.github.io/src/bitcoin-as-money/unit-of-account.md

  But as the global economy grows, the 100-Sat Shoppe would offer higher end goods, or bulk quantities of lower end goods, all to justify 100 Sats;
- eventually a Sat Shoppe opens where everything is only 1 Sat.
+ eventually, perhaps a Sat Shoppe opens where everything is only 1 Sat.

+> a Sat earned is a Sat saved

 And even then, as the economy
  continued to grow,
- the quality of goods at the Sat Shoppe would increase to justify the hefty price tag of a full Satoshi.
+ the quality of goods at a Sat Shoppe would increase to justify the hefty price tag of a full Satoshi.